Be an Ambassador

 - Clients who take part in O&M Training do not have to be planning to get a guide dog.
 About 50% of O&M Training clients return to get a Leader Dog.

-- The O&M Training program is only seven days long.
+- The O&M Training program is only a week long.
 It was designed to aid in rapid improvement of cane mobility skills without a lengthy disruption to clients’ lives.

 - The training covers many areas of O&M including: